 Let’s kick off with the genetic health conditions that Birmans are more prone to.
 These conditions can affect Birmans and usually a few other breeds, too.

-This is a condition that causes opacity in the eyes and can lead to blindness, especially in older Birmans.
+This condition causes opacity in the eyes and can lead to blindness, especially in older Birmans.
 It causes your cat’s eye to become cloudy and opaque instead of clear, which makes it harder for light to reach the retina.
-This condition can be caused by many factors, including inflammation in the eye, cancer, trauma, and genetic factors.
+Many factors, including inflammation in the eye, cancer, trauma, and genetic factors can cause this condition.

 Hypotrichosis is a rare condition that causes balding and thinness of the hair, with patches usually developing on the head and torso.
 It manifests similarly to alopecia in humans and is caused by a genetic hair follicle disorder.